 The house band — the Harlem Groove Band — was created by Seleno Clarke, a legend on the Hammond B3.

-He died just after Christmas 2017.
-He was 88 years old.
-His death is a saddening loss to the music world, and especially the Harlem Jazz scene.
+He died just after Christmas 2017 at 88 years of age.
+His death is a saddening loss to the Harlem Jazz scene.
+I attended his memorial concert, a reminder of this.

 Rest in peace.